chinmai-sd-123/chinmai-sd-123/README.md

 **AI engineer who builds the systems behind AI.**

 I work on reliability, evaluation, and observability for production AI, and on the backend infrastructure that makes those systems hold up.
-Mostly Python.

 [Portfolio](https://www.chinmai-sd.me/) &nbsp;·&nbsp;
 [LinkedIn](https://linkedin.com/in/chinmai-sd) &nbsp;·&nbsp;